Rngenerous/RNGS_SPAWN_MOD/README.md

 it is desired when adding changes to location.DB to delete the cache Found in SIT_DIR>SERVER>USER>CACHE>DELETE BOTH JSONS.
 NOT SITCOOP!

-V1 files = Untested, there may be issues still need fixing like no pmc etc... report any issues!
+V1 files = there may be issues still need fixing like no pmc etc... report any issues!

 IF A FOLDER IN MY MOD IS EMPTY, THIS MEANS I HAVENT FINISHED THE MAP YET!!!
 PLEASE STAY PATIENT!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------\

 "Rules"

                     (Normal: = default scavs will fight pmc, pmc wont fight same faction ) (AvoidOwnPMC: ?? test this i didnt have time) (AvoidAllPMC: ALL PMC HOSTILE TO SAME FACTION/OPPOSITE FACTION & SCAVS)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 (3.7.3)